-To be worn or carried Denison smock, steel helmet, respirator A/G, troop or platoon weapon, remaining black web equipment, etc. The exact composition will be laid down in the Standing Orders of the Fleet, Ship or Unit concerned.
+Order To be worn or carried "Fighting Order" Denison smock, steel helmet, respirator A/G, troop or platoon weapon, remaining black web equipment, etc. The exact composition will be laid down in the Standing Orders of the Fleet, Ship or Unit concerned.
 Details to be taught to recruits are in Note 12 of Section II.

-Rifle, bayonet and frog.
-Bayonet and frog.
-Rifle, bayonet and frog are not to be carried.
-Greatcoats.
+"Gloves" "Pullovers" "Arms" Rifle, bayonet and frog.
+"Loose Order" "Sidearms" Bayonet and frog.
+"Capes" "No Arms" Rifle, bayonet and frog are not to be carried.
+"Shorts" "Greatcoats" Greatcoats.
 For duty web belts are to be worn over the coat.
 For leave-belts are to be worn below.
-R.M.
-Band Service-belts to be worn below the coat on all occasions.
-The cross belt and music pouch will be worn over the coat.
+"Shoes" 3.
+Boots are always to be worn unless otherwise indicated.
+Special orders will be issued when required on whether sea service, shore service or composition soled boots are to be worn.